Fardenz/telegram-mini-app/README.md

 - Docker
 - MongoDB

+Read on the deployment section more information about our setup.

 _list any prerequisites or dependencies that users need to have installed on their machines_

 ## Development

 ### Setup

-1. Clone the repo into a public GitHub repository (or fork https://github.com/calcom/cal.com/fork).
+1. Clone the repo into a public GitHub repository (or fork https://github.com/Fardenz/telegram-mini-app/fork).

     ```sh
    git clone https://github.com/Fardenz/telegram-mini-app.git